michaelwillett/GPU-ICP-SLAM/README.md

 <a name="part1"/>
-## Section 1: Particle Filter SLAM Algorithm
+## Section 1: Basic Particle Filter SLAM Algorithm

 The Particle Filter algorithm can be broken into six basic steps: